aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 updateBasket()
 : Updates the basket mini content

-setupBasketDelete()
+onDelete()
 : Delete a product without page reload

-setupBasketToggle()
+onHideBasket()
+: Hides the small basket

+onShowBasket()
-: Displays or hides the small basket
+: Displays the small basket

 init()
 : Initializes the basket mini actions

-## AimeosBasketRelated

-The related basket component can be used to display e.g. products related to the basket content.

-init()
-: Initializes the basket related actions

 ## AimeosBasketStandard

 This is the standard basket component displaying all details of the products as well as the delivery and payment costs of the chosen service items and any redeemed coupon codes.

-updateBasket(data)
+onChange()
+: Updates quantity and deletes products without page reload

+onSubmit()
-: Updates the basket using the given HTML code without page reload
+: Updates basket without page reload

-setupBasketBack()
-: Goes back to underlying page when back or close button of the basket is clicked

-setupUpdateHide()
+onQuantity()
 : Hides the update button and show only on quantity change

-setupUpdateSubmit()
-: Updates basket without page reload

-setupUpdateChange()
-: Updates quantity and deletes products without page reload

 init()
 : Initializes the basket standard actions